 As with any proposed budget, there are risks that we can factor into our projections and those that we cannot.
 For example, some of our revenue projections are more fiscally conservative than in previous years.
 In some instances, this was necessary due to factors that can easily not materialize and the need to plan accordingly.
-For example, the Proposed Budget projects \$0 of Net Non-NFL Event Revenue because ManagementCo only generated \$18,000 for FY 2018/19 and submitted "TBD" as its proposal.
+For example, the Proposed Budget projects a loss of \$2.0 million for Net Non-NFL Event Revenue for FY 2019/20 and revenue of \$1.5 million for FY 2020/21.

 Within the above context, the Silicon Valley region, and particularly the Levi's[®] Stadium, continues to be a desirable venue for Non-NFL events such as concerts, soccer events, small and large corporate events and other gatherings (e.g., weddings, private parties, etc.).
-As we look forward, the following major Non-NFL events are scheduled in the near horizon for FY 2020/21, with more to come:
+As we look forward, the following major Non-NFL events are scheduled in the near horizon for FY 2020/21: